The Riker’s den - present day

 Type: 5-epic | HP: 330/330

 When we entered the area around the fire, he was in the middle of a story about religion.
 At least that was what I assumed - children’s faces looked like mine when I read the five thousandth page of the Atriel manifesto.
-The first and last religious book I ever tried to read.
+The first and last religious book I had ever tried to read.

 “Hey old man!”
-Katherine stormed towards him and shouted in an exited tone.
+Katherine stormed towards him and shouted in an excited tone.
 “Do ya know ’bout treasure?”
 Her outburst of energy left all of us speechless and everyone, including me, was only staring at her with bewilderment.
 “Wat?”
 She glanced around and tilted her head to the side.

 The old man stopped in the middle of his story and rose.
 “Naturally my children.
 Please sit!”
 He gestured with his wrinkled hand towards an empty log.
 We all sat down and the fire warmed my body - until now I hadn’t realized how cold it got.
+Ice dance perk?

-“You truly are a Princess.”
+“You truly are a princess.”